 As part of the reference interest rates reform, amendments were made to IFRS 9 and 7 as well as IAS 39.
 The application of the amended standards is mandatory as of 1 January 2020.
 The amendments are intended to mitigate the impact on financial reporting from the IBOR reform.
 They relate to the period before an existing reference interest rate of a hedging instrument is replaced by an alternative interest rate (phase 1).
 In the event of uncertainty about the reference interest rate that would follow the replacement, the previously applicable rules occasionally resulted in a termination of hedge accounting.
-Phase 2 of the IBOR reform addresses the issues related to and resulting from the replacement that could impact financial reporting when an existing reference rate is actually replaced.
+Phase 2 of the IBOR reform addresses the issues related to and resulting from the replaced.
 As in the previous year, flatexDEGIRO AG does not use the option of hedge accounting and does not expect any material effects from the IBOR reform.